JohnCoene/javascript-for-r/_book/6-01-computations-v8.md

 const result = fuse.search('tion')
 ```

-With some understanding of what is to be reproduced in R we can import the library with the `source` method which takes a `file` argument that will accept a path or URL to a JavaScript file to source, below we use the handy CDN (Content Delivery Network) so as to avoid downloading a file.
+With some understanding of what is to be reproduced in R, we can import the library with the `source` method which takes a `file` argument that will accept a path or URL to a JavaScript file to source, below we use the handy CDN (Content Delivery Network) to avoid downloading a file.

 ```r